kristinakarrass/Friend-Finder/README.md

 ## Your Best Match!

 After submitting your survey, you will find out who your best match is.
-Are you a Beatle or a Rolling Stone?
+Are you a Beatle or a Rolling Stone -- or both???

 ![Match](/screenshots/match.png?raw=true "match")